nhirakawa/programming-notes/swim.md

 - Previous implementations rely either on:
   - Sending periodic heartbeats to every other node in the cluster
-    - quadratic as nodes are added to cluster
+    - Quadratic in number of messages as nodes are added to cluster
   - Sending periodic heartbeats to a subset of nodes
     - Requires maintaining an overlay graph